-In making the award announcement, the ISMS selection commotion was effusive in its praise for Tellis’ work:
+In making the award announcement, the ISMS selection committee was effusive in its praise for Tellis’ work:

-[The selection committee] “…were impressed with the breadth and depth of your scholarly work spanning multiple domains from advertising and pricing to quality and innovations; your extensive record of widely read and widely cited article and books, the ever-accelerating pace of innovations in the research methods you use and the applications you study, and the many important ways in which you have bridged academia and practice globally.”
+[Members of the selection committee] “…were impressed with the breadth and depth of your scholarly work spanning multiple domains from advertising and pricing to quality and innovations; your extensive record of widely read and widely cited articles and books, the ever-accelerating pace of innovations in the research methods you use and the applications you study, and the many important ways in which you have bridged academia and practice globally.”

 He has won many of the field’s important awards, including the AMA-Irwin-McGraw-Hill Distinguished Educator Award, the Churchill Award for Lifetime Contributions to Marketing Research, awarded in 2019 by the American Marketing Association, and the Paul D. Converse Award for contribution to science in marketing.
 He was named a Fellow of the INFORMS Society of Marketing Science and the American Marketing Association in addition to three other academies.

-As a leading expert in innovation, tech evolution, social media, and AI, he regularly contributes thought leadership op-eds for national outlets including the Wall Street Journal, Huffington Post, and Nasdaq.
+As a leading expert in innovation, tech evolution, social media, and AI, he regularly contributes thought leadership opinion pieces to national outlets including the Wall Street Journal, Huffington Post, and Nasdaq.

 “ISMS’ recognition of Gerry for this prestigious honor enhances the reputation of all of us at Marshall and at USC,” said Anthony Dukes, Department Chair and professor of marketing.
 “Faculty are extremely proud to be associated with his numerous successes.”